renatovargas/r-gdp/README.md

-# r-gdp
-Understanding Macroeconomic Data with R: An application of the data science process
+# Exploring Macroeconomic Data with R

+## An Application of the Data Science Workflow to the System of National Accounts

+A book by Renato Vargas.